Emsiri/gitpitch-experiment/PITCHME.md

 @JL-31761 @v2.9+
 Scenario: Upload a valid CSV file with auth
 	Given I have a "valid csv" file
 	And I am an authenticated partner
-        When I make the request
+	When I send the "file" request
 	Then I should see success messages
 ```
 +++
 ## Custom Context